mrtmrcbr/kubernetes-infra/README.md

-# Kubernetes Infra Setup
+# Kubernetes Infrastructure Setup

-This terraform code create Network, EKS Cluster and Cloudfront resources in to environments which are Dev and Prod
+This Terraform code sets up the network, EKS cluster, and CloudFront resources in two environments: **Dev** and **Prod**.

 ## Directory Structure

-* **.gihub**

-    * includes github actions workflows.
-There are two workflow one of them for review and check the pushed non-master branch references.
-With these checks we can be sure the pushed non-master commits works correctly `terraform plan` and well formated `terraform fmt`. also review pipeline may include [TfSec](https://aquasecurity.github.io/tfsec/v1.28.1/) tool for reviewing from security perspective for infrastructure.
-Deployment workflows is deploying all last commit on master branch `terraform apply`.
-All this steps automated with `terragrunt` with `run-all` command.
-Run-all approachs may not suitable for all kind of projects but in this example i would like to create very simple example

-* **common**

-    * this directory has common resources in same account like ECR Registries.
-Ecr registries created by module, this module created by me and it is hosted on git repository.
-I want to demonstrate how to we use our modules in a terraform project.
-When we host the modules in different repositories it gives us to manage this module with in a different teams.

-* **DEV, PROD**
+### `.github`
+This directory contains GitHub Actions workflows:

+- **Review Workflow**: Validates non-master branch commits.
+This includes:
+  - Running `terraform plan` to ensure the changes work as expected.
+  - Running `terraform fmt` to verify proper formatting.
+  - Optionally integrating **TFSEC** for security reviews of the infrastructure.
+- **Deployment Workflow**: Deploys the latest commit on the `master` branch using `terraform apply`.

+All steps are automated using Terragrunt's `run-all` command.
+While this approach may not suit all kind of projects, it simplifies this example by managing multiple environments simultaneously.

+---

+### `common`
+This directory contains shared resources within the same account, such as **ECR registries**.
+The registries are created using a custom Terraform module that I developed and hosted in a separate Git repository.

+Hosting modules in separate repositories allows different teams to collaborate and manage the module independently, improving scalability and modularity.

+---

+### `DEV`, `PROD`
+These directories contain environment-specific resources for **Dev** and **Prod**, including:

-    * **Network**
+1. **Network**
-        In network section of this example, I used official aws-vpc module because it provides neccessary resources for simple network.
-The module creates public, private and intra subnets and with neccessary route tables and nat-gateways
+   - For the network setup, I used the official `aws-vpc` module, which provides all the necessary resources for a simple network setup.
+   - The module creates:
+     - Public, private, and intra subnets.
+     - Associated route tables and NAT gateways.

-    * **Cluster**
+2. **Cluster**
-        In cluster section of this example, I used official aws-eks module, with input parameters the module creates a node-group besides default one and it adds 3 cluster addons which are coredns, kube-proxy, vpc-cni
+   - For the Kubernetes cluster, I used the official `aws-eks` module.
+   - This module sets up:
+     - An additional node group (besides the default one).
+     - Three essential cluster add-ons: **CoreDNS**, **kube-proxy**, and **vpc-cni**.

-    * **CDN**
+3. **CDN**
-        In cluster section of this example, I created a seperate CDN module.
-This module create a empty s3 bucket, cloudfront, s3 origin for cloudfront and neccessary policies.
+   - I created a separate **CDN module** for this setup.
+   - The module provisions:
+     - An empty S3 bucket.
+     - A CloudFront distribution.
+     - An S3 origin for the CloudFront distribution.
+     - The necessary policies.